 Revelation 12 describes a heavenly sign of a ’woman clothed with the sun’ at the time of Jesus’ birth.
-An earlier theory gaining popularity states that the same constellation sign is coming Sept 23, 2017 and not ever again for a hundreds of years.
+A theory gaining popularity states that the same constellation sign is coming Sept 23, 2017 and not ever again for a hundreds of years.
 Is it right?
-What does mean - the rapture, the tribulation, or abomination of desolation or what?
-Let’s examine the evidence and understand an epidemic of theories like this better...
+What does it mean - the rapture, the Great Tribulation, the abomination of desolation or what?
+Let’s examine the evidence and understand the epidemic of theories just like this better...

 Revelation 12 In The Sky Again?

 I decided to write this article after several people asked me regarding speculation that September 23, 2017 is prophetically significant.
 For example, one person sent me a link to an article entitled, "What Is The Revelation 12 Sign In 2017 Telling Us?" with the following question:

 In two years, there will be what seems to be exactly what Revelation 12 is picturing in the constellations.
 This is extremely rare, even more rare than the blood moon tetrads.
 I think this has only happened one other time in history, which is at the birth of Jesus.
 What do you think this says, if it's too late for the 70th week to have started?

 Ahh, the "it's very rare" card...
 It's fitting he mentions the four blood moons/tetrads theory because rarity was the main argument of legitimacy for that theory, too.
 Many people believed in the four blood moons based on that rationale.
 However, once the last blood moon passed, the theory was relegated to the same trash heap where all invented prophecy theories have ended up.
 They all fail to predict anything specific in any specific timeframe because men cannot accurately predict the future, even when improvising from a Biblical basis.

 What about this one?
 Is being "even more rare" rare enough to make it significant and worthy of belief?
 Let's take a look.

 Revelation 12 - September 2017 Theory